-Products marketed by the International segment (some 40% of sales) are generally the same as those developed and marketed by the North America segment, although some are developed or adapted for particular international markets.
+Products marketed by the International segment (some 45% of sales) are generally the same as those in the North America segment, although some are tweaked for international markets.
 Mattel's products are sold directly to retailers and wholesalers in Europe, Latin America, and Asia, Australia, and New Zealand, and through agents and distributors in those countries where Mattel has no direct presence.

-The American Girl segment (approx. 10% of sales) is a direct marketer, children's publisher, and retailer known for its flagship line of historical dolls, books, and accessories, as well as the My American Girl, Truly Me, Girl of the Year, and Bitty Baby brands.
-American Girl also publishes best-selling Advice & Activity books and the award-winning American Girl magazine.
-American Girl products are sold primarily in the US.
+The American Girl segment (just over 5% of sales) is a direct marketer, children's publisher, and retailer of the American Girl line of historical and contemporary character dolls, books, and accessories.
+The segment also makes products under the Truly Me, Girl of the Year, and Bitty Baby brands.

 Sales and Marketing